Theeoi/MNXB01-Project/README.md

 *Battle for Valborg:*

-    - Launch ROOT from inside the ./code/ directory.
+    - Launch ROOT (version 6.22) from inside the ./code/ directory.
     - >root [0] project()

 *Take me to the moon:*